Certified Scrum Product Owner Course with Roman Pichler

 Choosing the right sprint goal and planning the sprint

 Validating the product in the sprint review meeting and understanding the project progress

-Going beyond product demos: additional research and validation techniques
+Beyond product demos: employing additional product validation techniques

 Understanding the Scrum release planning techniques

 Using the release burndown chart to track and forecast the project progress